ulbanata/algo_book/data_structures/stacks.md

 # Stacks

+The stack data structure is a useful data structure with many different uses.
 Stacks can be pictured as a stack of plates.
 As you add plates to the stack, you always add them to the top, not the bottom.
 Whenever you take a plate away, you grab it from the top of the stack.
 This is a Last-in, First-out data structure, where the last item that was added to the stack is the first item that is removed.

 You can use an array to implement the functionality of a stack.
 Let's take a look at what that would look like.